lawrencecchen/multi-search-extension/README.md

 # Multi-Search Extension

-This Chrome extension intercepts your default searches in the Omnibox (prefixed with `m`) and opens three tabs:
+This Chrome extension intercepts your default searches in the Omnibox (prefixed with `m`) and opens multiple tabs:

 1. ChatGPT
 2. Claude